 If you decide on a traditional denture, your doctor will take impressions of your gums and, if applicable, your surrounding teeth.
 In addition, he will take photos of your teeth and gums.
 Our partner lab can then match your prosthetic to the natural color of your teeth and soft tissues.
 Of course, the technicians will also carefully craft your denture so that it fits snugly, yet comfortably.
 It usually takes several weeks to complete top-quality dentures.
 When your prosthetic is finished, you will come in for a fitting.
 At this time, we can make any adjustments as necessary.

-If you opt for an implant-supported denture, you will first undergo dental implants surgery, which is a type of oral surgery.
+If you opt for an implant-supported denture, you will first undergo dental implant surgery, which is a type of oral surgery.
 Your dentist will place four or more implant posts to provide a stable base for the restoration.
 It will typically take four to six months for your jawbone to heal completely around the posts.
 At that time, your dentist can attach your denture.
 In the interim, we will provide a temporary, removable denture that will still look remarkably realistic.

 If you would like to restore both form and function to your smile, contact our office online to schedule a consultation with one of our doctors.
 You can also call (703) 385-0303 to learn more about the types of dentures we offer.